OXID-eSales/paypal-documentation/installation.rst

 New installation
 ----------------
-If the shop was set up as an OXID eShop Compilation, the matching version of OXID eFire Extension PayPal is already integrated.
+If the shop was set up as OXID eShop Compilation, the matching version of the PayPal module is already integrated.
 It simply has to be activated and configured via the admin panel.

 |step| Installing the PayPal module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-# ToDo: Übersetzung prüfen

-In case that the module has to be manually integrated into the shop it has to be downloaded from the repository and installed.
-Therefore the following Composer command is used in the shell opened in the root directory of the shop:
+In case that the module has to be manually integrated into the shop, it has to be downloaded from the repository and installed.
+Therefore, the following Composer command has to be used on the command line at the root directory of the shop:

 .. code:: bash